NOAA GOES-R AWG banner

 The concept of the LCFA is closely based on the (only predecessor) heritage OTD/LIS data processing algorithm.
 Consequently, there are no competing pre-existing algorithms to compare or contrast with, or to detail in a long overview.
 However, this ATBD does invoke modifications to the heritage algorithm that are needed when one moves from the Low Earth Orbiting (LEO) OTD/LIS application to the geostationary application associated with GLM.

 There is one major product produced by the GLM software: a lightning dataset.
-To obtain this dataset, the satellite data stream needs to be decoded, filtered, clustered, and output to the appropriate file.
+To obtain this dataset, the satellite data stream needs to be decoded, filtered, clustered, and outputted to the appropriate file.
 The LCFA only generates the lightning dataset.
 Specifically, the LCFA receives as input the Level 1b pixel-level optical "event" data and processes this data into more convenient lightning data products that are easily utilized by the scientific research and broader operational user communities.
-Therefore, the LCFA must take the event data and assemble the higher level clustered lightning data products (events, groups and flashes), and in so doing, it will generate derived lightning characteristics associated with these higher level products.
+Therefore, the LCFA must take the event data and assemble the higher level clustered lightning data products (events, groups and flashes), and in so doing, generate derived lightning characteristics associated with these higher level products

 It will also interrogate individual flashes, groups, and events on a statistical basis to see if they are associated with lightning or noise [i.e., the Lightning AWG Team does not assume that the noise filtering performed by the Instrument Vendor is perfect].
 Definitions of the basic data storage classes (events, groups, flashes) that drive the LCFA are provided below.